 - y.
-All residential visit forms are taken by the relevant staff member on visits and for all out-of-school hours activities where medication is required.
+All residential visit forms are taken by the relevant staff member on visits and for all outof-school hours activities where medication is required.
 These are accompanied by a copy of the child's Healthcare Plan. - z.
-All parents of children with a medical condition attending a school trip or overnight visit are asked for consent, giving staff permission to administer medication at night or in the morning if required. - aa.
-The residential visit form also details what medication and what dose the child is currently taking at different times of the day.
-It helps to provide up-to-date information to relevant staff and supervisors to help the child manage their condition while they are away.
+All parents of children with a medical condition attending a school trip or overnight visit are asked for consent, giving staff permission to administer medication at night or professional.
+The school keeps a register of in the morning if required. - aa.
+The residential visit form also details what medication and what dose the child is currently ee.
+This school keeps an up-to-date list of taking at different times of the day.
+It helps to provide up-to-date information to relevant staffadminister medication and have received the and supervisors to help the child manage their relevant training. condition while they are away.